Tor (network): Third-party applications

 The Vuze (formerly Azureus) BitTorrent client, Bitmessage anonymous messaging system, and TorChat instant messenger include Tor support.
 The Briar messenger routes all messaging via Tor by default.
 OnionShare allows users to share files using Tor.

 The Guardian Project is actively developing a free and open-source suite of applications and firmware for the Android operating system to improve the security of mobile communications.
 The applications include the ChatSecure instant messaging client, Orbot Tor implementation (also available for iOS), Orweb (discontinued) privacy-enhanced mobile browser, Orfox, the mobile counterpart of the Tor Browser, ProxyMob Firefox add-on, and ObscuraCam.

-Onion Browser is open-source, privacy-enhancing web browser for iOS, which uses Tor.
+Onion Browser is an open-source, privacy-enhancing web browser for iOS, which uses Tor.
 It is available in the iOS App Store, and source code is available on GitHub.

 Brave added support for Tor in its desktop browser's private-browsing mode.
-Users can switch to Tor-enabled browsing by clicking on the hamburger menu on the top right corner of the browser.

 Security-focused operating systems

-Several security-focused operating systems make or made extensive use of Tor.
-These include Hardened Linux From Scratch, Incognito, Liberté Linux, Qubes OS, Subgraph, Tails, Tor-ramdisk, and Whonix.
+In September of 2024, it was announced that Tails, a security-focused operating system, had become part of the Tor Project.
+Other security-focused operating systems that make or made extensive use of Tor include Hardened Linux From Scratch, Incognito, Liberté Linux, Qubes OS, Subgraph, Parrot OS, Tor-ramdisk, and Whonix.